-What to Wear for Headshots: The Complete Wardrobe Guide
+What to Wear for Headshots: Outfit Guide for Men and Women

 General rules that work for everyone